Careers Information, Advice and Guidance

 Mrs Hawkins is in school every day, seeing students by prior arrangement or at short notice as necessary.
-All students are welcome to speak to her any break or lunchtime and make an appointment if preferred.
+All students are welcome to speak to her at any break or lunchtime and to make an appointment if preferred.
 Parents are welcome to attend.

-Mrs Thomas from 4YP is in school most Wednesdays and generally sees students by prior arrangement.
+Miss Qadri from 4YP is in school most Wednesdays and generally sees students by prior arrangement.

 Our team can provide information, advice, guidance and support to young people on a range of issues that might affect their lives